 She also persuaded the House of Lords (as it was then) to permit bereaved families to use the civil process to investigate and secure a Court ruling in relation to a police killing as this was the family’s priority – even though they had already been offered greater damages than a Court would award.

 Jane represents clients at or against the Press Complaints Commission, Professional Regulation Bodies and Tribunals and the General Council of the Bar.
-Jane has spoken at a large number of conferences, campaign meetings and seminars both nationally and internationally, and has been sought out to train lawyers and organisations on topics such as race and the criminal justice system and run practical legal workshops on discrimination, mediation, and actions against the police.
+Jane has spoken at a large number of conferences, campaign meetings and seminars both nationally and internationally.
+Jane has also been sought out to train lawyers and organisations on topics such as race and the criminal justice system and run practical legal workshops on discrimination, mediation, and actions against the police.

-Jane is a founder member and former Chair of the Police Actions Lawyers Group, as well as a member of the Haldane Society of Socialist Lawyers, Amnesty and Greenpeace.
+Jane is a founding member and former Chair of the Police Actions Lawyers Group, as well as a member of the Haldane Society of Socialist Lawyers, Amnesty and Greenpeace.